 >JAPANESE |

-Setagaya Art Museum Annex Mukai Junkichi Annex |
+Setagaya Art Museum Annex Mukai Junkichi Atelier Museum |

 After the painter Mukai Junkichi(1901-1995) remodeled his beloved studio-cum-residence